Pablomombo/tennis-game-kata/README.md

 Runs in Node.js and uses mocha for unit tests.

 ## How to install
-You'll need to install Node.js and npm and git.
+You'll need to install Node.js, npm and git.

 git clone https://github.com/Pablomombo/tennis-game-kata